 This course provides knowledge and the practical experience necessary to evaluate, implement and manage secure information transferred over computer networks.
 Topics include network security, intrusion detection, types of attacks, methods of attacks, security devices, basics of cryptography and organizational security elements.

 Students will learn how to plan, design, install and configure firewalls that will allow key services while maintaining security.
-This will include protecting the Internal IP services, configuring a firewall for remote access and managing a firewall.
+This will include protecting the Internal IP services, configuring a firewall for remote access and managing a firewall and detecting and preventing network intrusions.

 This course examines the use of computers in the commission of crimes, collection, analysis and production of digital evidence.
 Students will use computer resources to explore basic computer forensic investigation techniques.